-This bill proposes to amend the Arizona Revised Statutes by adding a new section, 15-710.03, which mandates that each public school observe "celebrate freedom week."
-During this week, schools are required to provide instruction for grades one through twelve on the original intent and significance of foundational documents such as the Declaration of Independence and the U.S. Constitution, as well as their historical context.
-Additionally, the bill specifies that students in grades three through twelve must recite the Declaration of Independence, with provisions allowing for exemptions based on parental requests, conscientious objections, or if the student's parent is a representative of a foreign government with diplomatic immunity.
+This bill proposes to amend current statutes by adding a new section, 15-710.03, to the Arizona Revised Statutes, which mandates that each public school observe "Celebrate Freedom Week."
+During this week, schools are required to include specific civics instruction in social studies courses for grades one through twelve.
+This instruction will cover the original intent and historical context of the Declaration of Independence and the U.S. Constitution, as well as the relationship of these documents to various topics in U.S. history, such as immigration, the American Revolution, and the abolitionist movement.
+Additionally, students in grades three through twelve will be required to recite a passage from the Declaration of Independence, with provisions for exemptions based on parental requests or conscientious objections.

-Furthermore, the bill empowers the state board of education to adopt rules for implementation and ensures that public schools do not censor the founding documents to exclude religious references.
-The term "celebrate freedom week" is defined to either coincide with the week of September 17 or be designated by the governing body of the public school.
-The new section will be officially titled the "Return to Civics Instruction Act."
+The bill also outlines the responsibilities of the State Board of Education (SBE), which will have the authority to adopt rules for implementing these requirements and must ensure that public schools do not censor the founding documents to exclude religious references.
+The term "Celebrate Freedom Week" is defined as either the week that includes September 17 or another week designated by the school's governing body.
+The legislation is designated as the "Return to Civics Instruction Act" and will take effect on the general effective date.

 Statutes affected: Introduced Version: 15-710.03